vishaldodiya/clause-tracker/README.md

 - To load content faster while opening Contract editor we can pre-fetch the data before user take the action. like user hover on open button.
 - Lazy load the component based on route to reduce the size of bundle.
 - If the document is huge and while editing instead of loading all data at once we can do vertulization to only load the part of the content on the viewport to reduce the load on the DOM.
-- We can have a period saving on contract editor page to bulk save the data, so it requires to keep a local copy of the data.
+- We can have a interval saving on contract editor page to bulk save the data, so it requires to keep a local copy of the data.
 - Support for bulk contract upload

 ### AI Features